mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/monitoring/centralized-monitoring/index.md

 Attached clusters are distinguished by a monitoring ID.
 The monitoring ID corresponds to the kube-system namespace UID of the cluster.
-To find a cluster's monitoring ID, you can go to the Clusters tab on the Kommander UI (in the relevant workspace), or go to the **Clusters** page in the **Global** workspace:
+To find a cluster's monitoring ID, you can go to the Clusters tab on the DKP UI (in the relevant workspace), or go to the **Clusters** page in the **Global** workspace:

 ```bash
 https://<CLUSTER_URL>/dkp/kommander/dashboard/clusters